mongodb/mongo-python-driver/doc/tutorial.rst

 ------------
 In order to make querying a little more interesting, let's insert a few more documents.
-In addition to inserting a single document, we can also perform *bulk insert* operations, by passing an iterable as the first argument to :meth:`~pymongo.collection.Collection.insert`.
-This will insert each document in the iterable, sending only a single command to the server:
+In addition to inserting a single document, we can also perform *bulk insert* operations, by passing a list as the first argument to :meth:`~pymongo.collection.Collection.insert_many`.
+This will insert each document in the list, sending only a single command to the server:

 .. doctest::